Azure/azureml-examples/CONTRIBUTING.md

 ### Contributing to the `using-cli` tutorial

-Treat the `experimental/using-cli` tutorial directory the same as the top-level directory of Azure/azureml-examples, with `workflows` subdirectory renamed to `jobs` and the notebooks as temporary documentation before the official public preview.
+Treat the `experimental/using-cli` tutorial directory the same as the top-level directory of Azure/azureml-examples, with the `workflows` subdirectory renamed to `jobs` and the notebooks as temporary documentation.
 Each job will have an auto-generated GitHub Action to test it on PRs with changes and continuously.
 While `experimental`, tests will be created manually.

 ### Additional information